-A deadline is typically determined to determine college acceptance, financial aid, etc.
+A deadline determined to typically determine college acceptance, financial aid, etc.

 Private

 Institutions that are run by a board of trustees with no special affiliation or are church-related.
 Some church-related institutions have strong affiliations which affect curriculum and regulations while others have less stringent affiliations.
 Private institutions are usually more expensive but generally have larger endowments.
 Therefore, financial aid in the form of grants and scholarships can overcome this difference.